 The trustee you name will control the assets in your trust.
 Most likely, you have named yourself as trustee, so you will still have complete control.
-One of the key benefits of a revocable living trust is that you can continue to buy and sell assets just as you do now.
+One of the key benefits of a revocable living trust is that you can continue to buy, sell, and use your assets just as you do now.
 You can also remove assets from your living trust should you ever decide to do so.

 If you have signed your living trust document but haven’t changed titles and beneficiary designations, you will not avoid probate.
 Your living trust can only control the assets you put into it.
 You may have a great trust, but until you fund it (transfer your assets to it by changing titles), it doesn’t control anything; your living trust can only control the assets you put into it.
 If your goal in having a living trust is to avoid probate at death and court intervention at incapacity, then you must fund it now, while you are able to do so.

-Along with your trust, your attorney will prepare a "pour over will" that acts like a safety net.
-When you die, the will "catches" any forgotten asset and sends it to your trust.
+Along with your trust, your attorney will prepare a “pour-over will” that acts as a safety net.
+When you die, the will “catches” any forgotten asset and sends it to your trust.
 The asset will probably go through probate first, but then it can be distributed according to the instructions in your trust.

 You are ultimately responsible for making sure all of your appropriate assets are transferred to your trust.